p0t4t0sandwich/ServerPanelManager/README.md

 - Implemented game events across all platforms
 - Generalized the command a bit better
 - Created Abstract player class to handle permissions and anything player related
-- Created dynamic permission system
+- Created dynamic permission system to allow for more granular permissions
 - Added a reload command